BrandonKi/ARCANE/README.md

+The ARCVM is being moved into a seperate repository

+This repository is being renamed to "Legacy ARCANE" and the new repo will be called ARCANE

+The whole front end of the compiler will be rewritten(for the 2nd time)

+This is mainly because of bad coding habits and structure early on

 # ARCANE
 ARCANE Runs, Compiles, And Never Explodes

-A programming language and bytecode VM.
+A programming language built on a bytecode VM.
 (ARCVM)

 WIP